aiscience-22/UA_War/README.md

 We selected as our topic to discover how the war in Ukraine is presented on Twitter, and to run Sentiment Prediction for recent tweets.
 This subject was selected due to the urgency of the war and an acute social need for such an analysis.

-### Description of the communication protocols

-We created detailed [communication protocol](https://github.com/aiscience-22/UA_War/blob/main/Notes%20/Communication_protocol.md), which describes our ways of communication and team roles for the project.

 ## Outline of the project

 We intend to create supervised machine learning model which predict, based on tweet data and information about news, whether tweets will negative or not.